Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Health and safety at work in Spain

-Workers in Spain are entitled to participate in the company on issues related to health and safety in the workplace.
-Health and Safety representatives (delegados de prevención) are elected by workers in all companies employing more than five people.
+Workers in Spain are entitled to participate in the company on issues related to health and safety in the workplace, and must have access to specific training relating to risks in their role.
+Health and Safety representatives (delegados de prevención) are elected by workers in all companies employing more than 50 people.
 They have substantial consultation rights and in larger companies they work with employers in health and safety committees.

 Spain has also passed new rules to help ensure employee well-being while working remotely (teletrabajo).
 For example, labor laws now stipulate that workers have the right to a private life and to disconnect from their work activities outside of working hours.
 Employees also have the right to digital disconnection outside of their working hours and when on holiday.
 In short, when you’re off the clock you generally have the right to not answer your phone, even if it is your work phone, and email or social media messages.